 This church in the City of London was bombed in The Blitz.
 Rather than restoration, it was decided to turn the ruins of St Dunstan in the East into a public garden.
 Today, the picturesque space is open to the public daily and is ideal for an impromptu picnic and, of course, some atmospheric photographs.
 Entry is free

 20. Top Views

 London hasn't traditionally been a high-rise city but these days there's lots of spots with spectacular scenery.
 While not everyone's budget will stretch to dinner, a cheaper option may be to hit the heights for afternoon tea, coffee or a cocktail.
-Try The Shard, Skylounge, OXO Tower or The Trafalgar Hotel.
+Try The Shard, Skylounge, OXO Tower or Vista at The Trafalgar Hotel (closed during winter).
 More panoramic views of London